slatedocs/slate/source/includes/reference/_recipients.md

 ```

 <aside class="warning">
-We only support private customers sending payments to private recipients.
-Businesses customers are not supported yet.
+<b>Only private customers sending payments to private recipients.
+Businesses customers are not supported yet.</b>
 </aside>

 Send payments to Bangladesh.